BabbleSim/ext_NRF52_hw_models/src/nrfx/hal/README.md

 The HAL source files provided with these models implement some modifications to the HAL interface [real nRFx HAL](https://github.com/NordicSemiconductor/nrfx/) needed due to the HW models peculiarities.
-Its main purpose is to allow unmodified Zephyr code to run directly using this repository HW models.
+Its main purpose is to allow unmodified embedded code to run directly using this repository HW models.

 There is two main differences in this HAL compared to the real one: